loafoflead/larutan/README.md

 # NOTES

-The reason for this project are the recreational programming streams by [github.com/tsoding](Tosding).
+The reason for this project are the recreational programming streams by [Tosding](github.com/tsoding).
 This isn't the first raycaster I've made but his streams encouraged me to try a new language so...
 I recommend his streams/vids.
 I'll list more inspirations as the project advances.

 The code structure is at some points very much inspired by DOOM 1993, for instance the entity think system, the hitboxes and physics and stuff.
-I recommend checking out the [https://github.com/id-Software/DOOM](source code).
+I recommend checking out the [source code](https://github.com/id-Software/DOOM).
 It's not exactly an easy read, and in fact I haven't actually read any of it myself, but have seen a few videos about it.
-I recommend [https://m.youtube.com/decino](decino) for breakdowns on Entity and weapon systems.
+I recommend [decino](https://m.youtube.com/decino) for breakdowns on Entity and weapon systems.

 The project is in its very early stages... not many things work but the very basic engine.
 Plans are to optimise (very slow) and add real gameplay, notably using weapons, picking up weapons, enemy ai that works, and a physics implementation that isn't simply: 'try everything against everything else and hope for the best.'
 Thank you for your patience.

 # CREDITS

-Credit for brick wall texture: [https://www.the3rdsequence.com/texturedb/texture/9/brick+wall/](TODO: find this person's name)
+Credit for brick wall texture: [(TODO: find this person's name)](https://www.the3rdsequence.com/texturedb/texture/9/brick+wall/)

 TODO:
  - License (same as raylib)